brentp/goluaez/README.md

 Easy embedding of lua in go.

 `goluaez` wraps [gopher-lua](https://github.com/yuin/gopher-lua) and [gopher-luar](https://github.com/layeh/gopher-luar). `gopher-luar` does a nice job of converting go values to lua.
-This package uses that and also converts lua values to go.
+This package uses that and also converts lua values to go and converts go slices to lua tables.

 This makes it easy to have small 1 or 2 line user-defined functions in a go application that embeds lua.